Brief: In this age of the internet, you can never be too careful with your privacy. Use these alternative search engines that do not track you.

 Of course, DuckDuckGo’s search algorithm has improved over the years (even if it has no idea who you are!).

-The quality of search result is on point, for what I tested.
+The quality of the search results is on point for what I tested.

 It lets you select a country to get the most relevant result you may be looking for.
 But, it might be disappointing for your local searches (based on your region/country).